jvoss/prsw/docs/index.rst

 RSAW: RIPE Stat API Wrapper
 ===================================

-RSAW is a Python package that allows for simple access to the `RIPEstat Data API API <https://stat.ripe.net/docs/data_api>`_.
+RSAW, the RIPE Stat API Wrapper, is a Python package that allows for simple access to the `RIPEstat Data API API <https://stat.ripe.net/docs/data_api>`_.
+Colloquially can be thought of as "R[IPE] Saw", as in 'what did RIPE see?'

 .. _getting_started: